 10. How Should I Use My Secured Credit Card?

-• Always pay in full – Paying your monthly bills in full shows responsibility, and a good money habit, which is something that credit bureaus need to see.
-Moreover, it helps you avoid interest fees, and saves you money in the long run.
+• Always pay in full – Paying your monthly bills shows responsibility and a good money habit, which credit bureaus need to see.
+Moreover, it helps you avoid interest fees and saves you money in the long run.

 • Make small purchases every month – This is the so-called “candy bar method,” meaning that buying even a single candy bar each month helps you build a good credit score.
 You should make multiple small purchases to keep a good credit utilization ratio.